 - a solid understanding of the use of a range of social media platforms, particularly in relation to advertising/branding and customers

-- strong editing and writing skills suitable for each platform, from knowing how to write a successful tweet to using effective storytelling techniques
+- strong copywriting and editing skills suitable for each platform, from knowing how to write a successful tweet to using effective storytelling techniques

 - knowledge and understanding of algorithms and search engine optimisation

 - creative skills for contributing new and innovative ideas

-- strong verbal communication skills for articulating ideas to colleagues and clients
+- strong communication and people skills for articulating ideas to colleagues and clients

 - organisational skills, with the capacity to prioritise and work across multiple projects

-- the ability to work well under pressure and meet deadlines
+- the ability to work well under pressure in order to meet deadlines

 - online community management and customer service skills to strike the balance between publicity and stimulating direct discussion with potential and actual customers